No One Wants You to Know How Bad Fukushima Might Still Be

 And if it’s not money that lies beneath these multi-faceted attempts at obscuring information about Fukushima, it’s the fear of mass hysteria.
 When it was revealed that the United Nations-affiliated pro-nuclear group International Atomic Energy Association made a deal with local government officials in Fukushima to classify information that might stoke public concern (like, observers speculate, cancer rates and radiation levels), civilian fears of a cover-up campaign crept out of the mischief associated with conspiracy and into the gravity of a situation that feels more and more surreal.

-Norio Tsuzumi (center, standing), vice president of TEPCO, and employees bow their heads to apologize to evacuees at a shelter in Koriyama.
+Norio Tsuzumi (center, standing), vice president of TEPCO, and employees bow their heads to apologise to evacuees at a shelter in Koriyama.
 Ken Shimizu/AFP/Getty Images

 Despite these efforts, plenty has come to light.
 As of August 2014, we know that radiation levels around the Fukushima area continue to rise, even after three years of containment attempts.
-We know that doctors have found 89 cases of thyroid cancer in a study of less than 300,000 children from the Fukushima area—even though the normal incidence rate of this disease among youths is one or two for every million.
-We know that Japanese scientists are still reluctant to publicize their findings on Fukushima due to a fear of getting stigmatized by the national government.
+We know that doctors have found 89 cases of thyroid cancer in a study of less than 300,000 children from the Fukushima area – even though the normal incidence rate of this disease among youths is one or two for every million.
+We know that Japanese scientists are still reluctant to publicise their findings on Fukushima due to a fear of getting stigmatised by the national government.

 We also know that US sailors who plotted a relief effort in Fukushima immediately after the disaster have reportedly been experiencing a well-up of different cancers, that monkeys living outside Fukushima’s restricted zone have lower blood cell counts than those living in other parts of northern Japan, and that the International Physicians for the Prevention of Nuclear War’s thorough critique of a recent Fukushima report by the UN Scientific Committee on the Effects of Radiation shows how the international community is severely underestimating the effects of the crisis.